Saturday Night Live season 50: Writers

 Prior to the start of the season, Allie Levitan, Moss Perricone and Carl Tart joined the writing staff.

 Writers Dan Bulla (who joined the writing staff in 2019) and Auguste White (who joined the writing staff in 2022) have been promoted to writing supervisors, joining current supervisors Celeste Yim and Will Stephen.
 Rosebud Baker (who joined the writing staff in 2022) is now named as a writer for Weekend Update.

 Sudi Green (who was previously a writer on the show from 2015 to 2021) returned as a writer during the first-half of the season.

-This was the final season for writer Celeste Yim, who had been a writer since 2020, Please Don't Destroy's John Higgins, who had been a writer since 2021, Auguste White, who had been a writer since 2022, and the final season for Rosebud Baker, who had been a writer since 2022.
-This is also the final season for long-term writer Steven Castillo.
-Castillo previously wrote for the show from 2017 to 2021, before returning midway through season 49 in 2024, and overall wrote for seven non-consecutive seasons.
+This was the final season for Yim, (who had been a writer since 2020), White, Baker and Please Don't Destroy's John Higgins, (who had been a writer since 2021),.
+Long-term writer Steven Castillo, who previously wrote for the show from 2017 to 2021, before returning midway through season 49 in 2024, and overall wrote for seven non-consecutive seasons, would leave the show for the second time.
 He stated that his second run at SNL was never meant to be long-term and that he just wanted to be a part of the 50th season.